-Course Code PUB HLTH 7024 Course Counselling of Children and Adolescents Coordinating Unit Public Health Term Winter Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact 1 x 6hrs + 6 x 4hrs Available for Study Abroad and Exchange N Restrictions Available to MCounsPsych, GDip CounsPsych, GCert CounsPsych student only Course Description Counselling with children and adolescents is a specialist area that requires a particular child-centred perspective and creative, flexible application of skills and knowledge.
+Course Code PUB HLTH 7024 Course Counselling of Children and Adolescents Coordinating Unit Public Health Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact 1 x 6 hours plus 6 x 4 hours Available for Study Abroad and Exchange N Prerequisites PUB HLTH 5006, PUB HLTH 5007, PUB HLTH 6018, PUB HLTH 6021 Restrictions Available to MCounsPsych students only or with approval of Program Coordinator Course Description Counselling with children and adolescents is a specialist area that requires a particular child-centred perspective and creative, flexible application of skills and knowledge.
 This course will introduce advanced skills and approaches for responding to young clients from a dynamic, emotion-focused, and person-centred perspective.
-Presented as intensive workshops, the course equips counsellors to apply appropriate micro-skills, to synthesise theoretical frameworks and evaluate techniques that may be suitable for an individual client.
+Presented as a series of workshops, the course equips counsellors to apply appropriate micro-skills, to synthesise theoretical frameworks and evaluate techniques that may be suitable for an individual client.
 Reviews of recent research and the essentials of trauma-informed practice will be integrated into a highly experiential program.

 Course Coordinator: Dr Matt Doherty

 The full timetable of all activities for this course can be accessed from Course Planner.Timetable details are located on MyUni.